Deadly RAV: Relationship Australia Victoria's website for Aboriginal Family and Relationship Support

 During NAIDOC Week, we attended the NAIDOC March, NAIDOC Ball, multiple flag-raising ceremonies, and community events including a family day at the Collingwood Children’s Farm involving Indigenous bush planting and cultural craft activities.
 We also sponsored the Eastern Metropolitan Region NAIDOC Ball, and delivered a presentation at a women’s prison as part of the Koori mental health project that seeks to make child and adolescent mental health services more accessible.
 In Bairnsdale, our headspace centre hosted a NAIDOC Week lunch, which included two young people from the local Aboriginal community as guest speakers.

-RAV staff have engaged in cultural awareness training with the Koorie Heritage Trust, as part of RAV's commitment to ensuring our services are culturally appropriate and sensitive to the needs of Aboriginal and Torres Strait Islander people.
+RAV staff have engaged in cultural awareness training with the Koorie Heritage Trust, as part of RAV's commitment to ensuring our services are culturally appropriate and sensitive to the needs of Aboriginal and Torres Strait Islander peoples.